What Helps with Alcohol Withdrawal?

 Overcoming Alcohol Withdrawal

 Alcohol is a powerful drug, and overcoming dependence and addiction is not easy.
-There is no single best way to overcome withdrawal, but there are common themes that are associated with successful recovery.
+There is no single best way to overcome withdrawal, but common themes are associated with successful recovery.
 For many people, alcohol was a big part of their daily lives.
 Recovery depends on finding healthy new activities that can occupy the time once spent drinking alcohol.
 Exercise, artistic pursuits and social engagement and outreach are common avenues toward recovery.

 View Sources